Dispatch Headquarters

 Request HelpDescribe Your Situation

 Provide your location and a description of what's happening.
+Pick a category from the primary department.
 The system captures your live GPS coordinates so responders can find you.

 Submit & Wait

-Your call enters the dispatch queue.
-A Discord thread is created for communication.
-When a responder is assigned, you'll get an in-game announcement.
+Your call enters the dispatch queue for all tagged departments.
+A Discord thread is created for communication, and in-game announcements notify each department.
+When a responder is assigned, you'll be notified.

 Discord Integration